• Cart

 • Compare options and choose the best fit for your install

-A worn or failing turbocharger can cause low boost, excessive smoke, poor acceleration, increased fuel consumption, abnormal noise, and reduced towing performance.
-The Holset 3539372H is designed to deliver consistent boost pressure and efficient airflow while maintaining OEM-quality fit and function.
+A worn or failing turbocharger can cause low boost pressure, excessive exhaust smoke, sluggish acceleration, increased fuel consumption, abnormal turbocharger noise, and reduced towing performance.
+These brand-new Holset turbochargers are engineered to deliver consistent boost pressure and efficient airflow, helping restore engine performance, responsiveness, and long-term reliability.
+Always verify fitment by matching your original part number and application requirements before ordering.

-Important Note: This turbocharger is designed for California Emissions applications.
+Important Note: The 3539372H is designed specifically for California Emissions applications.
 California-emissions vehicles may utilize different turbocharger and engine component configurations than federal-emissions models.
-Please verify your OE part number and vehicle configuration prior to ordering to ensure proper fitment.
+Please verify your OE part number, emissions package, and vehicle configuration to ensure proper fitment.

 Vehicle Fitment